 ►Ease of doing business – According to the “Doing Business” rankings put out by the World Bank, in 2018 New Zealand was ranked 1st place in the world for “ease of doing business”.
 Coming in ahead of the likes of Singapore and Hong Kong.

 ►Number one on the Low corruption index – New Zealand regularly features at or near the top of the global corruption index.
-In 2016 it was again ranked number one in being perceived as the least corrupt nation.
+In 2018 it ranked number two in being perceived as the least corrupt nation.

 ►Well regulated – New Zealand has friendly financial regulation, and a generally well respected police force and justice system.

 Why Choose Gold Survival Guide for Offshore Gold and Silver Purchase and Storage?

 Gold Survival Guide’s point of difference compared to other globally recognised offshore bullion purchase and storage options:

 ►No paper gold or silver. ►No joint/shared ownership of part bars. ►Strictly individual physical gold and silver bars only. ►Held under your individual control.